ICY105/FluidCrafting/README.md

 ```
 fluid.transfer_rate
-    Caps how much fluid can be pump in/out of a tank, and how much fluid a pipe network can handel.
+    Caps how much fluid can be pump in/out of a tank, and how much fluid a pipe network can handle.
     The rate is limited by the lowest rate in the entire network.

     Make sure this score is 1+ on all pipes and tanks.